-To implement a sourcing policy and preferred supplier setup for a stock code, you need to do the following:
+To implement a sourcing policy and preferred supplier setup for a stock code, you need to do:

-- 1. Configure the applicable stock codes to use preferred suppliers by enabling the USEPREFERRED SUPPLIER option within the Stock Code Maintenance program. - 2.
+- 1. Configure the applicable stock codes to use preferred suppliers by enabling the USE PREFERRED SUPPLIER option within the Stock Code Maintenance program. - 2.
 Create the sourcing policies you require using the Sourcing Policy Maintenance program. - 3.
-Configure the applicable eSignatures in the eSignature Setup program for specific operators, roles, groups or company-wide.
+Configure the applicable eSignatures for specific operators, roles, groups or company-wide using the eSignature Setup program.

-When adding a purchase order or requisition for a stock code that has been flagged as using sourcing policies (and there is an active policy for that stock code) it is verified and a preferred supplier is suggested for that demand.
-However, this preferred supplier may be overridden and a different supplier used, if the Inv Preferred supplier overridden eSignature is allowed.
+When adding a purchase order or requisition for a stock code against which there is an active policy, it is verified and a preferred supplier is suggested for that demand.

+This preferred supplier may, however, be overridden by a different supplier if the Inv Preferred supplier overridden eSignature is allowed.